 My sleep schedule isn’t the best right now because I’ve been trying to update myself on different documents to fill out for graduate school, however, due to the constant changes at Norfolk State University during the coronavirus pandemic.
 I’ve made a list of stuff I needed to do before the move-in week.
 Plus, I had to pray that someone would handle my physical health documents.

 Thank God I got most of the paperwork done (mainly for housing), and I got a call to set up an appointment.
 Now, that’s two things I can cross off the list.
 I even called the graduate school office to make sure I had an update on what’s the next step for the Graduate Assistantship.

 Now, I’m working to make sure I’m on top of my work during my magazine publication internship.
 My goal is to be as engaged and participate in most of the opportunities.
-I’m hoping I can figure out a set schedule that will help with
+I’m hoping I can figure out a set schedule that will help balance everything on my plate.